Calls for action as Covid vaccination misinformation targets pregnant women

 The Hawke's Bay DHB has had to put a warning out to the public after similar misinformation linking miscarriages, stillbirths and neonatal deaths spread in that region.

-During a protest organised by the Freedom and Rights Coalition in Christchurch today, a former midwife took to the stage to argue against the vaccine mandate, making several untrue claims.
+During a protest organised by the Freedom and Rights Coalition in Christchurch on Saturday, a former midwife took to the stage to argue against the vaccine mandate, making several untrue claims.

 “Not once has the government told us how to protect and look after our health, not once,” she said.